 - You are streaming a live concert and selling tickets for it online

-- You are broadcasting daily classes and you charge your users a fixed fee for each session
+- You are broadcasting daily classes and charging your users a fixed fee for each session

-- You are streaming on a financial advice channel every time something important happens in the market and charge your users a flat fee for access to all broadcasts
+- You are streaming on an advisory channel and charging your users a flat fee for access to all broadcasts

 You will need a WordPress website and two plugins to broadcast live pay per view events: